 - 8. Offence to carry on a reserved legal activity if not entitled. - 9.
-Investigation of persons who are not authorised.
+Offence to pretend to be entitled.

 Interpretation

 - 10. Regulatory arrangements. - 11.
 Continuity of existing rights and transitional protection. - 12.
 Alteration and Extension of reserved legal activities. - 13.
 Recommendations that activities should cease to be reserved legal activities.